-U.S. CERCLA REPORTABLE QUANTITY (RQ): Not applicable.
+U.S. CERCLA Reportable Quantity (RQ): Not applicable.

-U.S. CLEAN AIR ACT (CA 112r) THRESHOLD QUANTITY (TQ): Not applicable.
+U.S. Clean Air Act (CA 112r) Threshold Quantity (TQ): Not applicable.

-OTHER U.S. FEDERAL REGULATIONS: Not applicable.
+Other U.S. Federal Regulations: Not applicable.

-CALIFORNIA SAFE DRINKING WATER AND TOXIC ENFORCEMENT ACT (PROPOSITION 65): The trace Quartz component (airborne, unbound particles of respirable size) is found on the Proposition 65 List of chemicals known to the state to cause cancer.
-Due to the form of the product, the Proposition 65 warning is not applicable to this compound in this product.
+California Safe Drinking Water and Toxic Enforcement Act (Proposition 65): The Quartz and Carbon Black components (airborne, unbound particles of respirable size) are found on the Proposition 65 List of chemicals known to the state to cause cancer.
+Due to the form of the product, the Proposition 65 warning for Quartz and Carbon Black is not applicable to this product.

-ADDITIONAL CANADIAN REGULATIONS:
+CANADIAN REGULATIONS:

-CANADIAN DSL/NDSL INVENTORY STATUS: The components of this product are listed on the DSL Inventory.
+Canadian DSL/NDSL Inventory Status: The components of this product listed by CAS# in Section 3 (MATERIAL IDENTIFICATION) are listed on the DSL Inventory.